777arc/sigmf-schema-to-md/sigmf.md

 ### comment

+A human-readable comment.

 default:
-description: A human-readable comment.
 type: string

 ### freq_lower_edge

-description: The frequency (Hz) of the lower edge of the feature described by this annotation.
+The frequency (Hz) of the lower edge of the feature described by this annotation.

 type: number
 minimum: -1.7976931348623157e+308
 maximum: 1.7976931348623157e+308

 ### freq_upper_edge

-description: The frequency (Hz) of the upper edge of the feature described by this annotation.
+The frequency (Hz) of the upper edge of the feature described by this annotation.

 type: number
 minimum: -1.7976931348623157e+308
 maximum: 1.7976931348623157e+308

 ### generator

-description: Human-readable name of the entity that created this annotation.
+Human-readable name of the entity that created this annotation.

 type: string

 ### label

-description: A short form human/machine-readable label for the annotation.
+A short form human/machine-readable label for the annotation.

 type: string

 ### sample_count

-description: The number of samples that this Segment applies to.
+The number of samples that this Segment applies to.

 type: integer
 minimum: 0
 maximum: 18446744073709552000

 ### sample_start

+The sample index at which this Segment takes effect.

 default: 0
-description: The sample index at which this Segment takes effect.
 minimum: 0
 maximum: 18446744073709552000
 type: integer

 ### uuid

-description: RFC-4122 unique identifier.
+RFC-4122 unique identifier.

 format: uuid
 type: string